riccardoforzan/DB2-F1/queries.md

 <li>Which is the team that has won the constructor championship in a given year?</li>
 <li>How many races have been done in a given nation in a given year?</li>
 <li>Teams for which a driver has run</li>
+<li>Which is the final driver championship standing for a given year?</li>
+<li>Which is the driver championship standing after a given race week-end?</li>
+<li>Which is the driver with the biggest number of points gained in the driver championship?</li>
 </ol>
 Driver statistics for our web app: For a given driver:
     <ol>